SAFE-Stack/docs/docs/recipes/ui/add-routing-with-separate-models.md

 ## 5. Initializing from URL

-Create a function initFromUrl; initialize the `TodoList` app when given the URL of the todo list app.
+Create a function `initFromUrl`; initialize the `TodoList` app when given the URL of the todo list app.
 Also return the command that TodoList's `init` may return, wrapped in a `TodoListMsg`

 ```fsharp title="Index.fs"
 let initFromUrl url =